pulumi/docs/quickstart/overview.md

 * Imports the cloud package, `@pulumi/aws`, which gives us the ability to write real code, rather than markup, to define infrastructure.
 * Defines a security group as a first-class JavaScript object.
 You can then use the object `group` anywhere in your code.
 Pulumi will automatically turn the object reference into a resource reference.
-* Uses the Pulumi helper function `aws.ec2.getLinuxAMI` to get the correct AWS Linux image for the current region, since the AMI varies based on region.
+* Uses the Pulumi helper function `aws.ec2.getLinuxAMI` to get the correct AWS Linux image for the current region, since the Amazon Machine Image (AMI) varies based on region.
 (You'll learn more about setting a region for a Pulumi application in [Programming AWS](./aws.html)).

 Notice that there is absolutely no `XML`, `JSON`, or `YAML` configuration code that must be written.  *This is the entire Cloud Application!*.
 This simple example demonstrates Pulumi's power and ease of use.